unitdhda/keytogo/README.md

 2. **SubcellMode stage**: After selecting a cell, a 7×3 grid appears to pick the exact sub-position within that cell

 Press any labeled key to select a cell, then use the SubcellMode grid to refine the position.

-#### Grid Layout

-A flat two-character label grid for direct single-stage selection.
-Each cell has a two-letter label; press both keys in sequence to select.

 ### SubcellMode Reference